EvaBr/CFD-Lab/Worksheet1/README.md

 simulated and compared.

 Overview of the modules:
-* ´helper.c´  contains functions for dynamical allocation and freeing of the memory for used variables,
+* `helper.c`  contains functions for dynamical allocation and freeing of the memory for used variables,
-* ´init.c´ includes a function for input file reading, and a function for initialization of pressure and velocity arrays,
+* `init.c` includes a function for input file reading, and a function for initialization of pressure and velocity arrays,
-* ´boundary_val.c´ sets boundary values for velocity arrays,
+* `boundary_val.c` sets boundary values for velocity arrays,
-* ´uvp.c´ consists of functions for calculating appropriate time step, right hand side of the pressure eq., new velocity arrays and discretized differential expressions of the momentum equations for the current iteration(timestep),
+* `uvp.c` consists of functions for calculating appropriate time step, right hand side of the pressure eq., new velocity arrays and discretized differential expressions of the momentum equations for the current iteration(timestep),
-* ´visual.c´ contains functions for proper extraction of visualization data,
+* `visual.c` contains functions for proper extraction of visualization data,
-* ´sor.c´ holds the SOR solver and
+* `sor.c` holds the SOR solver and
-* ´main.c´ is the main program.
+* `main.c` is the main program.